 Slap-Slap-Kiss: Pacey had this dynamic with Andie when they first met.
 Also, in the long run, Pacey and Joey.

 Suddenly Sexuality: Jack was presumably straight and interested in Joey in the first half of Season 2 before coming out.
 While such a thing is not impossible in real life, it's believed that his coming out story was due to creator Kevin Williamson wanting one of the main characters to be gay like himself.
+Williamson said he wanted to make Jack gay from the beginning, but he waited until he was sure fans liked the character before falling through with it.

 Take That: A number of them in the finale (written by Kevin Williamson, the show's creator who left after the second season):